 Davidson Petit-Frère, Designer

-Earlier this month, WWD reported that Musika Frère, the bespoke suiting brand that counted everyone from Jay-Z to to Diddy to Nick Jonas as clients, would shutter.
+In February 2019, WWD reported that Musika Frère, the bespoke suiting brand that counted everyone from Jay-Z to to Diddy to Nick Jonas as clients, would shutter.
 But in its place, its co-founder Davidson Petit-Frère has already established a new ready-to-wear brand, simply called Frère.
 “With Frère, we’re expanding into ready-to-wear and accessories with worldwide expansion as a goal,” Frère told Robb Report.
-The 29-year-old designer has the talent and chops to take the brand around the world—last year, Forbes named him to its annual 30 Under 30 list—but it doesn’t hurt that he counts some of the biggest names in entertainment as fans.
+The designer has the talent and chops to take the brand around the world—in 2018, Forbes named him to its annual 30 Under 30 list—but it doesn’t hurt that he counts some of the biggest names in entertainment as fans.
 “The support of black designers will only inspire the next generation to continue the legacy we are all working on building today,” he added.

 Rujeko Hockley, Curator

-As a co-organizer of The Whitney Biennial, which will run from May 17 to Sept.
-22, 2019, Rujeko Hockley will be tasked with unpacking the American experience within contemporary art—a role she’s been training for.
-She’s been an assistant curator at The Whitney since 2017, where she’s staged conversation-starting exhibits that explore protest and identity.
-Before she joined The Whitney, Hockley was with The Brooklyn Museum, where she co-curated an exhibit of art made by black women entitled “We Wanted a Revolution: Black Radical Women, 1965-85.”
+As a co-organizer of 2019’s Whitney Biennial, Rujeko Hockley was tasked with unpacking the American experience within contemporary art—a role she’s been training for.
+She’s been an assistant curator at The Whitney since 2017, where she’s staged conversation-starting exhibitions that explore protest and identity.
+Before she joined The Whitney, Hockley was with The Brooklyn Museum, where she co-curated an exhibition of art made by black women entitled “We Wanted a Revolution: Black Radical Women, 1965-85.”
 “We wanted to show that black women are not outsiders to the art world or to the feminist movement—we are right in the middle of it, being hosts and not guests,” she said in an interview with the clothing brand MM.LaFleur.
-A native of Zimbabwe, Hockley’s uniquely global perspective on the black experience was shaped by living in Barbados, Somalia, and the United States.
+A native of Zimbabwe, Hockley’s uniquely global perspective on the black experience was shaped by living in Barbados, Somalia and the United States.

 If you don’t follow the Instagram account @museummammy, you should change that.
-With nearly a quarter million followers on that platform and a Tumblr chronicling black contemporary artists that has its own loyal fanbase, curator Kimberly Drew’s online presence and influence beyond the digital space cannot be ignored.
-As the former social media manager for the Metropolitan Museum of Art, Drew helped shaped the esteemed institution’s digital presence.
+With 340,000 followers on that platform and a Tumblr chronicling black contemporary artists that has its own loyal fanbase, curator and author Kimberly Drew’s online presence and influence beyond the digital space cannot be ignored.
+As the former social media manager for the Metropolitan Museum of Art, Drew helped shape the esteemed institution’s digital presence.
 Although she’s focusing more on writing these days, Drew is still involved and visible in the creative space.
-She was recently profiled in The New York Times, and even modeled in Chromat’s New York Fashion Week show earlier this month.
+She has been profiled in The New York Times, and even modeled in Chromat’s New York Fashion Week show in 2019.

 ARCHITECTURE & DESIGN